MbinOrg/mbin/docs/docker_deployment_guide.md

 Uploaded media files (e.g. photos uploaded by users) will be stored on the host directory `storage/media`.
 They will be served by the Caddy web server in the `www` container as static files.

-Make sure `KBIN_STORAGE_URL` in your `.env` configuration file is set to be `https://yourdomain.tld/media` (assuming you setup Nginx with SSL certificate by now).
+Make sure `mbin_STORAGE_URL` in your `.env` configuration file is set to be `https://yourdomain.tld/media` (assuming you setup Nginx with SSL certificate by now).

-You can also serve those media files on another server by mirroring the files at `storage/media` and changing `KBIN_STORAGE_URL` correspondingly.
+You can also serve those media files on another server by mirroring the files at `storage/media` and changing `mbin_STORAGE_URL` correspondingly.

 ## Filesystem ACL support

-The filesystem ACL is disabled by default, in the `kbin` image.
+The filesystem ACL is disabled by default, in the `mbin` image.
 You can set the environment variable `ENABLE_ACL=1` to enable it.
 Remember that not all filesystems support ACL.
 This will cause an error if you enable filesystem ACL for such filesystems.

 ## Production